Menu

 Mathematics

 We follow the White Rose Maths curriculum.
 It is a 5 year scheme of work with a well sequenced journey from year 7 to year 11.
-The core of White Rose Maths is the maths mastery approach, which focuses on depth rather than acceleration, ensuring that key concepts are fully grasped before moving on.
+The core ethos of White Rose Maths is the mastery approach, which focuses on depth of understanding rather than acceleration, ensuring that key concepts are fully grasped before moving on.
 The curriculum has been designed to interleave (revisiting topics within new contexts).

 KS3